System Design Interview Trap: Why Engineers Fail and Succeed

 Weak candidates answer in abstractions, stating they will “fetch the feed” or “store posts.”
 Strong candidates answer with structure.
 They define specific request shapes, explicit keys, and explain how data is accessed rather than just where it lives.

-This distinction is vital because design decisions converge at the interface level.
-Poor schema design creates scaling ceilings that no amount of infrastructure can fix.
-If you cannot describe how data moves through the system, it is just a collection of empty boxes.
+Design decisions converge at the interface.
+Poor schema design creates scaling ceilings.
+If you cannot describe data flow, the design is just empty boxes.

 Key takeaway: Practice defining concrete interfaces and schemas.